 I have coached mini, junior, youth rugby at Old Ruts and currently co-manage the U21 team.
 My youngest son Rory attend Rutlish School until 2016.

-Steve Christinson - Parent Governor
+Steve Christinson - Associate Governor

 I was elected as parent governor in 2019 and have three sons at the school.